In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 Myths busted out!
 What’s next?

-Registrars put hundreds of thousands of expired domains every day to either auction or drop list.
+Registrars put hundreds of thousands of aged domains every day to either auction or drop list.
 This is where you can find them.

 According to popular registrars, here is their process…